cyberbotics/webots/docs/automobile/openstreetmap-importer.md

 #### Relation

-The following keywords are taken into account, they work the exact same way as for [Way](#way):
+The following keywords are taken into account, they work the exact same way as for [way](#way):
   - `building`
   - `natural`
   - `landuse`